-The Assembly Rooms Theatre is a historic 220-seat proscenium arch theatre in the heart of Durham City.
-Previously used as ballroom, it has undergone extensive redevelopment and is now home to Durham Student Theatre.
-Outside term time we are thrilled to host numerous touring productions as part of Venues North.
+The Assembly Rooms Theatre is a historic 175-seat proscenium arch theatre in the heart of Durham City.
+Previously used as ballroom, it has undergone extensive redevelopment and is home to Durham Student Theatre as well as associate local artists.
+We host numerous touring productions as part of Venues North, as well as programming shows by our associate artists.

 The Assembly Rooms Theatre was first used as a ballroom after being built in the eighteenth century, and was redeveloped as a theatre in 1869, after Durham’s Theatre Royal burnt down in a fire.
 It hosted its first performance in 1891 with a production of Il Travatore, and was subsequently used by Durham Amateur Operatic Group in the early twentieth century from its first production of H.M.S Pinafore in 1908.
 In 1903, the theatre hosted a showing of W. S. Porter’s film, ‘The Great Train Robbery’, which is believed to have been the first film shown in Durham.
 In 1930, Durham University acquired the theatre, and it underwent further renovation in the 1950s in order to host theatrical performances once again.